oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

-### Credit & Debit Card Details
+## Understanding Cards Transaction

+### How to Activate

+If you need to accept payments from your end-users via debit and/or credit cards, you may contact your Business Representative for more information and assistance on the activation process.

+### Products Available

+You may receive credit and/or debit card payments via Payment Link or Payment Routing.

+### Supported Networks

+We currently support Mastercard, Visa, and JCB transactions.
+To protect you and your end-users from fraudulent payment attempts, all transactions will be processed with 3D Secure (i.e. 3DS).

+### Payments via Cards

-For payments via credit and/or debit cards, ensure that your end-users:
+To increase the chance of successful transaction, please ensure that your end-users:

 1. Have sufficient balance or credit limit for the transaction

 2. Have enabled 3D Secure (3DS) as a way to authenticate the transaction

-We currently only support Visa, Mastercard, and JCB transactions.
+### Understanding Overseas Transactions

 Your end-users may use credit and/or debit cards issued locally or internationally.
 If you plan to conduct overseas transactions, it is important to note that OY! can only create the transactions in IDR.
 This means that your end-users can still use their overseas cards for payment, however the card will still be charged in IDR and settlement will also be done in IDR.
-The cardholder's billing statement, however, will show the transaction amount in their local currency with exchange rate & extra fees (if any) as applied by their issuing bank.
+The cardholder's billing statement, however, will show the transaction amount in their local currency with foreign exchange rate & extra fees (if any) as applied by their issuer (i.e. the bank or entity that issues the card).

+Some cards issuer might not allow overseas transactions.
+Therefore, it is recommended for your end-users to check with their issuing bank regarding country restrictions to reduce the chance of the transaction being declined by the issuer.

+### Transactions Declined By Issuer

+When a transaction attempt is submitted to your end-user’s issuer (i.e. the bank or entity that issues the card), they usually have an automated system and parameters that help them in deciding whether or not to authorize the transaction.
+The parameters may include, but not limited to, behavior from past transactions, card details such as expiration date and CVV, and availability of funds.

+If all of the card details seem correct, the funds are available and 3DS has been enabled for the card, it is possible that the transaction is declined by the issuer.
+Unfortunately, sometimes the decline reason provided by the issuer is too “generic”.
+If that’s the case, you may ask your end-users to either use alternative cards or payment methods or to contact their issuer directly for more information on the decline reason.
+Due to privacy & security concerns, issuers can only discuss the specific reason why a transaction is declined to the respective cardholder.
+This means that issuer will most likely not entertain decline explanation requests via OY!.